b55-clouddevops/bash-scripting/README.md

-### Follwoing are the shell scripting topics which we discuss as a part of our project
+### Following are the shell scripting topics which we discuss as a part of our project

 ```
 1. SheBang Notation and Comments